Yuval Hollander: Cinema

 In 2012, Hollander served as a co-producer on the film "Cats on a Pedal Boat" created by his brother Nadav Hollander, Yuval Mendelson, and Jonathan Bar Ilan.
 In the same year, he directed and produced the documentary film "The Secrets of Bethsaida" about the archaeological site Tel Bethsaida on the shores of the Sea of Galilee.

 In 2020, he directed and produced the film "Sunset" which tells the story of the crash of an Israeli Air Force Yas'ur helicopter and the encounter between the aircrew responsible for the accident and the bereaved family of Unit 669 soldier Gil Rosenthal, who was killed in the crash.
 The film was broadcast on Channel 13 in 2021, and is regularly shown in the Israeli Air Force's pilots' course and command courses in the Navy and other IDF units.
 Hollander created the film 27 years after serving as the deputy commander of a Navy ship that participated in retrieving Rosenthal's body after the crash.

 In 2021, Hollander directed the film "A Sand Day", in collaboration with the international sand artist Ilana Yahav.
 The film artistically narrates, through animated sand, the story of Yaakov Kreiter, who survived the massacre in his town in Romania during the Holocaust.

-In 2025, the American award-winning film Out of Order! was released, directed by Guy Jacobson, with Yuval Hollander serving as executive producer.
-The comedy stars Brooke Shields, Brandon Routh and Luis Guzmán.
+In 2025, Hollander served as executive producer on the American comedy film Out of Order, directed by Guy Jacobson.
+The film stars Brooke Shields, Brandon Routh and Luis Guzmán.